 Looking after yourself

-It can be challenging to balance looking after yourself with looking after your child with ODD and other children in the family.
+It can be challenging to balance looking after yourself with looking after your child with oppositional defiant disorder (ODD) and other children in the family.

 Here are some tips on how you can care for yourself: